robbytin08/qa_kitabisa/README.md

 git clone https://github.com/robbytin08/qa_kitabisa.git

-Open Katalon and open project from cloning for apk you can get folder /APK
+Open Katalon and open project from cloning for apk you can get folder /APK (If any update you can replace Apk this /APK Folder)

 Connecting Katalon Studio to appium.